-Cystic fibrosis is a genetic disorder affecting approximately 1 in 4,800 children.
+Cystic fibrosis is a genetic disorder affecting approximately 1 in 3,300 children.
 The causative gene mutations in the so-called CFTR gene lead to an impairment of salt exchange in glandular cells.
-This dysfunction causes production of thick and sticky mucus in the lungs and other organs leading to chronic inflammation.
-Symptoms vary depending on different gene mutations.
+This dysfunction causes chronic inflammation of organs.
+Symptoms vary from thick and sticky mucus in the lungs and other organs depending on different gene mutations.
 Pancreatic function is also often impaired.
-This causes that affected children show reduced growth and have problems gaining weight.
+This causes affected children to show reduced growth and have problems gaining weight.
 Lung function is mostly impaired due to chronic inflammation and recurrent lung infections.